kaelzhan/kaelzhan.github.io/_posts/2019-07-08-terragrunt.markdown

 ## Try it out!
 This has been a brief introduction to Terragrunt and a few of the reasons to use it in 2019.
 Check out the [Terragrunt documentation](https://github.com/gruntwork-io/terragrunt) for much more detail of what you can do.

-We believe Terragrunt currently offers the best way to achieve DRY, maintainable, immutable Terraform code.
-We hope that, over time, all Terragrunt features will be rolled into Terraform, but in the meantime, give Terragrunt a shot as a stop gap solution, and let us know how it works out for you!
+Terragrunt currently offers the best way to achieve DRY, maintainable, immutable Terraform code.
+Maybe, over time, all Terragrunt features will be rolled into Terraform.

 Your entire infrastructure.
 Defined as code.
 In about a day.
 [Gruntwork.io](https://gruntwork.io/?ref=blog-terragrunt-2019).